dnadih/Gas-Laws-simulator/README.md

-Below is a sample Markdown description of the simulator app.
-You can use this in your project’s README or documentation on GitHub.

----

 # Gas Laws Simulator

 This simulator demonstrates key gas laws and thermodynamic principles by visualizing gas behavior in a 2D container with a movable piston.
 The simulation uses simplified physics to illustrate how changes in volume and temperature affect the gas pressure and the speed of its molecules.